 Even if OPM is not known to be present in local trees, tree surgeons and others working on or close to oak trees in affected areas are strongly advised to wear protective clothing.

-Guidance on surveying, larvae treatment and nest removal.
+Surveying, larvae treatment and nest removal guidance

 Among the key laws and regulations applying to OPM is an amendment to the Plant Health (Forestry) Order 2005 (S12008/644) requiring that: